silbinarywolf/zig-android-sdk/README.md

 zig fetch --save https://github.com/silbinarywolf/zig-android-sdk/archive/REPLACE_WITH_WANTED_COMMIT.tar.gz"
 ```

-Option B. Copy-paste the dependency into your project directly.
+Option B. Copy-paste the dependency into your project directly and put in a `third-party` folder.
 This is recommended if you want to easily hack on it or tweak it.
 ```zig
 .{
     .name = .yourzigproject,